 - Your outstanding balances on defaulted student loans

 Creditors and debt collectors can’t legally seize any Social Security benefit payments.
 The best way to maximize your back benefits and retroactive pay is applying through a Social Security attorney.
 You’re also 2x more likely to get approved for benefits the first time you apply and get your first payment faster.

 How Retroactive Pay Works for Approved SSDI Claimants

 If approved, then you may qualify for both back payments and retroactive pay.
 So what makes retroactive pay different from past-due back payments?

 Retroactive pay covers any months your disability stopped you from working before applying for benefits.
 (Remember: You only qualify for retroactive pay if your disability started at least five months before your application date.)
 What’s more, federal law limits retroactive pay to cover no more than 12 months total.
 Here’s some good news, though: If you qualify for both backpay and retroactive pay, the SSA combines those payments.
-In most cases, you’ll get a single lump-sum deposit paid directly into your bank account.
+In most cases, the SSA makes a single lump-sum deposit directly into your bank account.

 Can SSI Beneficiaries Qualify for Past-Due Back Payments and Retroactive Pay?

 If approved for SSI, you can get backpay for any past-due benefits you’re owed — but not retroactive pay.
 That’s because SSI is a needs-based program.
 And SSI payments come from the U.S. Treasury’s general funds, not the Social Security Trust Fund.
 SSDI benefits, on the other hand, come from the insurance policy you paid into with every paycheck while you worked.
 You must work five in the last 10 years full-time at jobs that withheld FICA taxes to qualify for SSDI.
 If you haven’t worked recently or enough hours, the SSA automatically reviews your claim for SSI instead.